DAs race focuses on judicial experience

 His rival, James O’Shea, is a Middleton attorney making his first run for elected office with a bid for the DA’s post.

-Since making his announcement, Tucker, a four-term state representative, has been crisscrossing the sprawling Eastern District to meet with local officials and voters as he drums up support for his campaign ahead of the Sept.
+Since making his announcement, Tucker, a four-term state representative, has been crisscrossing the sprawling Eastern District — including Gloucester on Friday— to meet with local officials and voters as he drums up support for his campaign ahead of the Sept.
 6 Democratic primary.

-"I like to think I've had a career that — if you look at the breadth of it — lines up precisely with the job the DA's office does," Tucker said during a meeting with the North of Boston Media Group's editorial board.
-"I'm a great believer that when experience and opportunity come together, good things can happen.
-That's not just a slogan."
+“I like to think I’ve had a career that — if you look at the breadth of it — lines up precisely with the job the DA’s office does,” Tucker said during a meeting with North of Boston Media Groups’s editorial board.
+“I’m a great believer that when experience and opportunity come together good things can happen.
+That’s not just a slogan.”

 He said he would also lean on his connections in the state Legislature to push for policy changes, such as an update to the state’s antiquated wiretap law.